Abuse of Minors-Obligation to Report Policy

 - These areas are working environments, not student lounges or game rooms.
 Therefore, noise will not be tolerated and students may be asked to leave.

-- Cell phone calls are not permitted in these areas.
+- Phone calls are not permitted in these areas.

-- Students are permitted to logon to only one PC at a time.
+- Students are permitted to sign in to only one PC at a time.

 - Illegally copying software is prohibited and violators may be prosecuted.

 - Downloading and sharing copyrighted material (software, music or video files, etc.) without permission is a federal offense.
 Downloading or sharing copyrighted materials may result in the loss of network access privileges.

 - Users should use a removable storage device, (e.g. an USB flash drive) or cloud storage (One Drive) to save their work.
 Any work saved on the hard drive will be deleted automatically at sign out/reboot in the teaching labs, classrooms, library and learning center, kiosks, and student access computers located in College offices.

 - Users are expected to clean up their workstation space upon leaving, i.e. dispose of trash, pick up printed documents, and push in chairs.

 - Any signed in/locked computer located in a lab or the library and learning center unattended for more than thirty minutes may be rebooted.

 - Printing is limited to the requirements for a student's GBC coursework.
 Students are not permitted to print textbooks in part or their entirety.
 Users should conserve paper by saving the information to a file (on an USB flash drive, cloud storage, etc.) and reading it later.
 More information about student printing is available on the Technology tab on Campus Web.

 - Food and drinks are permitted in the Café.